 - Saturated fats cause weight gain, which raises the body-mass index.
 A high BMI has been linked to intraocular pressure and glaucoma.
 It’s best to avoid foods high in saturated fats such as butter, cheese, and whole milk, and such fatty meats as salami and bacon.

 - Caffeinated coffee increases intraocular pressure, so moderating consumption may be a good idea.

 If you would like to discuss lifestyle choices that could help you decrease the risk or even prevent a worsening of your glaucoma, contact Wesson and Mothershed Eye Center.

-Wesson and Mothershed Eye Center treats patients with glaucoma from Tupelo, Hamilton, Saltillo, New Albany, and throughout Mississippi .
+Wesson and Mothershed Eye Center treats patients with glaucoma from Tupelo, New Albany, Saltillo, Fulton, and throughout Mississippi.